-You can request hydrant installation, removal, relocation, locking, unlocking, or spray cap fitting.
+You can request fire hydrant installation, removal, relocation, locking, unlocking, or spray cap fitting.

 To request the relocation, installation or removal of a hydrant, send a letter to:

 The letter must include: